cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

 ## Resource Management for Huawei Quick Game Environment

 **Huawei Quick Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
-Resources over **10MB** must be downloaded via a network request.
+The main package size limit for Huawei Quick Game is **10MB**, more than that must be downloaded via a network request.

 We recommend that developers save only the script files in the package and download all other resources from the remote server.
 Cocos Creator already helps developers with downloading, caching and version management of remote resources.
-The specific implementation logic and operation steps are similar to the WeChat Mini game.
+The specific implementation logic and operation steps are similar to the WeChat Mini Game.
 Please refer to the [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

 ## Related Reference Links